-CPUID Fn8000_000A_EDX[TscRateMsr] indicates support for the TSC Ratio MSR.
+CPUID Fn8000_000A_EDX[TscRateMsr] = 1 indicates support for the TSC Ratio MSR.
+See Section 3.3, "Processor Feature Identification," on page 63 for more information on using the CPUID instruction.

-15.30 SVM-Lock
+15.31 SVM-Lock

 The SVM-Lock feature allows software to prevent EFER.SVME from being set, either unconditionally or with a 64-bit key to re-enable SVM functionality.